 IEEE PDF eXpress™ is not a manuscript-collection system and does not replace the conference’s submission system.
 Once authors verify that they have IEEE Xplore-compatible versions of their manuscripts, they will still need to upload the files to the Conference Management System.

-Please, upload the full paper in both .docx (.doc) and IEEE Xplore-compatible .pdf formats packed together as a ZIP archive file to the Conference Management System.
-A full paper (the ZIP file) and a proof of registration fee payment have to be electronically submitted separately through the Lighting 2020 Conference Management System no later than the deadline (tba).
+Please, upload the Camera-Ready Paper in both .docx (.doc) and IEEE Xplore-compatible .pdf formats packed together as a ZIP archive file to the Conference Management System.
+A Camera-Ready Paper (the ZIP file) and a proof of registration fee payment have to be electronically submitted separately through the Lighting 2022 Conference Management System no later than the deadline (tba).
 The Copyright Form is signed electronically (via a link generated by the IEEE eCF system).

-Papers not formatted according to the above templates and/or are not submitted by the deadline will not be included in the proceedings.
+Papers not formatted according to the conference template and/or are not submitted by the deadline will not be included in the proceedings.

 The paper should be reported personally by one of the authors.
 For the oral presentations it is recommended MS PowerPoint to be used.

 IEEE is the copyright holder of the Conference Proceedings.
 All accepted papers will be published in the Conference Proceedings and submitted to the IEEE Xplore® Digital Library for distribution in scientific databases.
 IEEE reserves the right to exclude a paper from distribution after the conference, including IEEE Xplore® Digital Library, if the paper is not presented by the author at the conference.